ABOUT PONYUP FOR GOOD

 We, (Mardi & Cat) have known each other since 1994, which makes us feel kinda old when you put it that way.
-Thankfully on a trek to New York a few years ago we discovered the fountain of youth in the bottom of a round of Long Island Ice Teas, which has given us eternal enigma status.
-We'd discussed working together for years, knowing there would be a formidable force at play, however our stars just never aligned...until now.
+Thankfully, on a trek to New York a few years ago we discovered the fountain of youth in the bottom of a round of Long Island Ice Teas, which has given us eternal enigma status.
+We'd discussed working together for years, knowing there would be a formidable force at play, however our stars just never aligned...until one sunny day in November 2015!.
 We both wanted to do something that we would be innately proud of.
-So we sat down and wrote a binary lists of what this 'something' would look like for each of us.
+So, we sat down and wrote a binary list of what this 'something' would look like for each of us.
 There were no surprises, when we shared our lists - both of us wanted to do something that could make a positive and meaningful impact on the world.
-Having both travelled extensively, our eyes were open wide to the possibilities.
-One adamant point, which we both shared, was that we wanted to build a strong social platform that allowed us to give back philanthropically - And so we white-boarded the hell out of the ideas we had, and came up with PonyUp for Good - An idea, which surprised us both, with its multiple tentacles of goodness in the areas of e-waste to landfill reduction, reuse and redistribution of devices to developing countries and our ability to donate 50% of our profits to SecondBite.
+One adamant point, which we both shared, was that we wanted to build a strong social platform that allowed us to give back philanthropically - So we white-boarded the hell out of our ideas for weeks and came up with PonyUp for Good - An idea, which surprised us both, with its multiple tentacles of goodness in the areas of sustainability, social & community impact & team engagement.

 What is a social enterprise?

-Social enterprises are businesses who trade specifically to tackle certain key social problems, such as improving communities, people's lives, health or the environment.
-They make their money from selling goods or services in the open market like any ordinary business, but they funnel a percentage of their profits into charitable programs of work, which address issues within the community or abroad.
-So when they profit, society profits...
+Social enterprises are businesses who trade specifically to tackle social problems, such as improving communities, people's lives, health or the environment.
+They make money from selling goods or services in the open market like any ordinary business, but they funnel a percentage of their profits into charitable programs of work, which address issues within the community or abroad.
+So, when they profit, society profits...
 And...no we still have no idea how to tackle the rife social problem of those who wear Crocs - this seems to be some sort of sorcery.
-If anyone has any ideas, please...write to us.
+If anyone has any ideas, please...write to us!

-A hybrid social enterprise business model was the obvious choice for us when thinking about the level of impact we want to have.
-Where not-for-profit's generally rely on the donations of others, we want to take matters into our own hands and set up a business model, which is sustainable and scaleable.
-We found the not-for-profit model lacked some of the entrepreneurial spirit and flexibility that this social model could provide us.
+A social enterprise business model was the obvious choice for us when thinking about the level of impact we want to have.
+Where not-for-profits generally rely on the donations of others, we wanted to take matters into our own hands and set up a business model, which is sustainable and scalable.
+We found, for this particular mission, the not-for-profit model lacked some of the entrepreneurial spirit and flexibility we needed, which a social model could provide.

 ABOUT OUR CHARITY PARTNER